manaranjanp/Python_DS_2days/README.md

 ## Python for Data Science Workshop by Manaranjan Pradhan

-<b> This repository contains the the tutorials and exercises for the 2 days Python for Data Science Workshop conducted by me. <b>
+<b> This repository contains the the tutorials and exercises for the 2 days Python for Data Science Workshop conducted by me. </b>

 ### The topcis covered are